SunX99/AD5X/Firmware/Official/Readme.md

 Rename dirs control-_.tar, kernel-_.tar, library-_.tar and software-_.tar to plain names.

-Did the same for the tar files in the other dir.
-Klippy, libzip, nim.
+Extract tar files in the other dir.
+Klippy, libzip, nim (maybe forgot some ver.)

-Commit then to the repo as the version number
+Commit then to the repo as the version number.

 ### Compare